DianaCarolina3/Wikipedia-clone/README.md

-# Wikipedia-clone
+# Wikipedia clone
-This is a proyect of Wikipedia clone
+Wikipedia replica made with css and html